How It Works

 My daughter Violet sparked up that motivation once again in me to save the food waste.
 All the pieces came together, and my crunchy mom mission impossible began again.
 After a lot of hard work, the universe led me to the right places and right people.
 And on Feb 8, 2019, Viva La Compost was born.

-Where is my food waste taken?A: We take your compostable food waste to our partner, Terra Firma Organics.
+Where is my food waste taken?A: We take your compostable food waste to our facilitators, Terra Firma Organics.
 Terra Firma takes this waste and turns it into environmentally healthy and robust soil.
 This composting method keeps thousands of pounds of waste out of our local landfills and turns it into something that improves the region’s soil, air, and water quality.
 That’s what we call a “win/win” for everyone.

 What can I put in the compost bucket?A: As we always say, if it grows, it goes!
 Except for meat and dairy all organic food waste and food byproducts can be tossed into the bucket without worry.